 Meet the team: OPSSI (Oxford Patient Safety Sepsis Initiative)

-Oxford Patient Safety Collaborative, Oxford Academic Health Science Network
+Wessex Patient Safety Collaborative, Wessex Academic Health Science Network

 - Jo Murray, Sepsis Patient Safety Manager, Patient Safety Collaborative, Oxford Academic Health Sciences Network (AHSN)